Apply to be a Mentor

 What does the role involve?

-As a mentor you will be allocated two to four students to coach on the residential weeks, meet-up days and throughout the year on a secure e-mentoring platform.
+As a mentor you will be allocated two to four students to coach on the residential weeks, meet-up days and throughout the year via online mentoring (a secure platform and termly zoom sessions).

 Mentors are expected to show initiative and innovation and be role-models for the KAN students.